National Lampoon's Vacation (1983)

-Clark: Honey, Number 1: I already phoned the bank and told them about your credit cards.
-B: there's no way we're going to find it when we don't even know were it fell off.
-And 3: I've got my credit cards and we sill have plenty of cash.
+Clark: Honey, Number 1: I've already called the bank and told them you lost them.
+B: there's no way we're going to find it when we don't even know where it fell off.
+And 3: I've got my credit cards and we've still got plenty of cash.
+OK?

 Ellen Griswold: No, we don't.
-You gave $500 to Eddie, and everything on this little safari has cost us twice as more then you figured out.
+You gave $500 to Eddie, and everything on this safari has cost twice as much as you figured out.

-Clark: Honey, we're fine.
-Plus there's nothing in that luggage that can't be replaced.
-Except... your diaphragm.
-Worse comes to worse, we can always cash a check down the road.
+Clark: Honey, there's nothing in that luggage that can't be replaced.
+Except for your... diaphragm.
+We can always cash a check down the road.
 Don't you trust me?

 Ellen Griswold: As long as you don't tie me to the rear bumper.